roblaing/swipl-webapp-howto/README.md

 A common pitfall in this style of programming is more than one predicate may think it is the correct one for the given case &mdash; or worse yet, none accept the case, as would happen in this example with method(put), leading to the old joke "How many Prolog programmers does it take to change a lightbulb? *false*" &mdash; meaning it requires careful thought and testing.

-An alternative way to have written the above would be to put an exclamation mark in all checks before the last predicate (! is called [cut](http://www.learnprolognow.org/lpnpage.php?pagetype=html&pageid=lpn-htmlse44) in Prolog jargon) and then leave out any checks in the last predicate to make it the default, thereby avoiding the dreaded *false* while breaking the Zen of Python's tenth commandment "Errors should never pass silently".
+An alternative way to have written the above would be to put an exclamation mark after all checks before the last predicate (! is called [cut](http://www.learnprolognow.org/lpnpage.php?pagetype=html&pageid=lpn-htmlse44) in Prolog jargon) and then leave out any checks in the last predicate to make it the default, thereby avoiding the dreaded *false* while breaking the Zen of Python's tenth commandment "Errors should never pass silently".

 You don't have to use a separate predicate for each case, and I relapsed to the C-style ```if -> then ; else``` pattern frowned on by Prolog purists (because it's often a sign of programmers too lazy to think through all cases carefully) in the second predicate to handle whether the form needs to be sent back with errors or to redirect to a success page.